-In 1982, Berry was the winner of the National Academy of Television Arts and Sciences Ted Yates Award.
-Also, in 1982, Washington, D.C.
-Mayor Marion Barry honored Berry by declaring November 12, "Paul Berry Day in the District."
-He received the 1986 Humanitarian Award of the National Martin Luther King, Jr., Student Leadership Conference; the 1989 Mid-Atlantic Professional Golfers' Association -Citizens Award; and the 1989 Olender Foundation’s Generous Heart Award.
-Washingtonian Magazine named Berry "Washingtonian of the Year" in 1991.
-He also won the 1993 Capital Region Emmy Award for Outstanding News Anchor, and in 1994, he was voted into the National Academy of Television Arts and Sciences "Silver Circle."
-In addition, Berry has received community service awards from the National Capital Optimist Club and the Associated Press.
+In 1982, Berry won the National Academy of Television Arts and Science’s Ted Yates Award.
+In 1986, he received the Humanitarian Award from the National Martin Luther King, Jr., Student Leadership Conference.
+Then, in 1991, Washingtonian magazine named Berry "Washingtonian of the Year."
+In 1993, he won the Capital Region Emmy Award for Outstanding News Anchor; and, in 1994, he was voted into the National Academy of Television Arts and Sciences "Silver Circle."

 Berry and his wife, Amy Berry, reside in Washington, D.C.
 They have three children.

 Paul Berry was interviewed by The History Makers on May 9, 2022.